DTLaboratory/dtlaboratory.github.io/index.md

 -------

 The system is developed with modern cloud infrastructure-as-code tools and practices in mind.
-A new deployment should be able to be instantiated via CI/CD pipelines in the cloud or via an IOT solution push of firmware/appware to a a smart edge device with no manual intervention.
-Input and output should be in standard marshaling syntaxes (JSON, etc...) for off-the-shelf integration with other systems.
+A new deployment can be instantiated via CI/CD pipelines in the cloud or via an IOT solution push of firmware/appware to a a smart edge device with no manual intervention.
+Input from the DT's analogs must arrive in standard marshaling syntaxes (JSON, etc...) for out-of-the-box integration.
+Output is marshaled in JSON and is available as an unbounded stream so that it can be processed by modern analytics tools like Apache Spark, Grafana, Elastic Search, or accumulated in cloud Blob services like Azure Storage or AWS S3, etc...

 Building Block View
 -------